zimu-yu/zimu-yu.github.io/_pages/about.md

 I did not start out knowing that I would work in computational biology.
 I gradually became interested in it through research, and I currently work as a research assistant with [Prof. Haipeng Gong's group at Tsinghua University](https://life.tsinghua.edu.cn/lifeen/info/1034/1086.htm), [Prof. Yunxin Xu's group at ZUEL](https://tsxy.zuel.edu.cn/2025/0527/c14199a392774/page.htm), and [Prof. Xiaobo Sun's group at Emory University](https://med.emory.edu/directory/profile/?u=XSUN28).

 Most of my recent work has focused on protein fitness landscapes, mutation effect prediction, and mutational epistasis.
-I am especially interested in how we can learn useful rules from limited experimental data and use them to understand much larger mutation spaces.
+I am especially interested in how we can learn from a limited number of experiments and make predictions in much larger mutation spaces.
 I have also worked on single-cell and multi-omics data.

 I hope to pursue a Ph.D. and continue working at the intersection of mathematics, machine learning, and computational biology.
 I care about whether a model works, but I also want to understand why it works and what we can learn from it.